Parliamentary.ai

 The bill modifies the Road Traffic Act 1988 and the Road Traffic Offenders Act 1988.
 Key changes include:

-• New Offences: Creates three new offences: causing death by dangerous cycling, causing serious injury by dangerous cycling, and causing death by careless or inconsiderate cycling.
-These apply to pedal cycles, e-bikes, and e-scooters.
+• New Offences: Creates three new offences: causing death by dangerous cycling; causing serious injury by dangerous cycling; and causing death by careless or inconsiderate cycling.
+"Cycle" is broadly defined to include pedal cycles, e-bikes, e-scooters, and other similar vehicles.

 Government Spending